Introducing SQL Server Always On availability groups on Azure Virtual Machines

 Automatically with Azure Quickstart Templates

 The Azure Quickstart Templates utilize the SQL VM resource provider to deploy the Windows Failover Cluster, join SQL Server VMs to it, create the listener, and configure the Internal Load Balancer.
-This option still requires a manual creation of the availability group, and Internal Load Balancer (ILB) but automates and simplifies all the other necessary configuration steps (including the configuration of the ILB).
+This option still requires a manual creation of the availability group and the Internal Load Balancer (ILB).
+However, it automates and simplifies all the other necessary configuration steps, including the configuration of the ILB.